 Low self-esteem can also result in severe defensive mode.
 One can hide behind childish banters or arguments.
 You could try and travel the wave and wait it out, but it would rarely set out in your favor.

-Because of the self-esteem, one usually thinks too less of themselves and take the blame of every lacking upon themselves, be it from the partner as well.
+Because of self-esteem, one usually thinks too less of themselves and takes the blame of every lacking upon themselves, be it from the partner as well.